TAXI Road Rally 2017

-Bud Harner, Manages Top Jazz Acts, former Jazz A&R Person; Jon Asher, Songwriter, Producer, EDM expert.
+Bud Harner, Jazz A&R and Manager; Jon Asher, Hit Songwriter, Producer, EDM expert.

 VERY IMPORTANT: We will have drop boxes NEAR THE STAGE in the Concourse Ballroom (2nd floor!!!) just before each session begins.
 You must have your CDs in the boxes PRIOR to the beginning of each session.
 Once the session starts, we will NOT be able to allow latecomers to put their music in the boxes out of fairness to the people who got their music in on time.

 When we pull CDs from the box, we will call the artist or songwriter’s name out.
 If you’re not in the ballroom, your music will not be played.
 Again, that’s in fairness to the people who are in there!
 Members and guests may submit for these sessions.
 You must have a valid Road Rally 2016 badge to submit!